nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 We briefly talked about a legacy way, `--link` which is a rough way to directly connect two containers.
 It was the only solution at some point in time, but now it should be banned.

 Then we saw _the_ solution: `Docker Networks`.
 They are as easy to create as containers (`docker network create` and `docker network rm`) and they provide networking features for our containers.
-A Docker Network is totally separate from a container, which means that you can "hot-connect" an existing, running container inside a Docker Network (_i.e._ connect the container without stoppping or destroying it).
+A Docker Network is totally separate entity from a container, which means that you can "hot-connect" an existing, running container inside a Docker Network (_i.e._ connect the container without stoppping or destroying it).
 When a container gets connected to a Docker Network, it gains a new network interface, because as far as this container is concerned, it _as if_ its host system just had a new network interface installed and joined a new local network (like a LAN).
-The container thus gains a new IP address (its IP address inside the Docker Network) that can be used to communicate with it, by the others containers in the same Docker Network.
+The container thus gains a new IP address (its IP address inside the Docker Network) that can be used to communicate with it, by the other containers in the same Docker Network.

 The very handy thing about Docker Networks is that they are a separate entity (from the containers).
 It's something that you create an dhandle separately.
 And you can, at some point (_i.e._ not necessarily at the time you run your container) you can decide to connect your container to a Docker Network (it then becomes reachable by the other containers inside this Docker Network), and whenever you want, you can disconnect it from the Docker Network (thus becoming unreachable).

-A nice little feature is the embedded DNS server that allows containers to talk to each other through their container's name instead of going through the process of discovering the target container's IP address.
-Remember, though, that it works only with explicitly-named containers.
+A nice little feature is the embedded DNS server that allows containers to talk to each other through their container's name (and/or their network aliases) instead of going through the process of discovering the target container's IP address.
+Remember, though, that it works only with explicitly-named containers (or containers that have network alias(es)).

 ### Slightly More Advanced Use-Cases

 #### A Nice Shortcut
-Now that all of this is slowly sinking in, let me show you one small option that should make you save a little time.
+Now that all of this is slowly sinking in, let me show you one small option that should save you some time.
 Until now we have instantiated a container with `docker run`, we usually gave it a name with the `--name` option, and _then_ we connected the container to our Docker Network with `docker network connect <network> <container>`.

 This is fine and works.
 But just for the sake of mentionning it, know that it is possible to _directly_ connect the container to a Docker Network thanks to the `docker run` command.
 This way you can do it all in one command.
 This doesn't change anything: the behavior is exactly the same, and if you find this confusing, feel free to forget about this.
 But if you're interested, the option to add is `--net`.